CouncilofLorien/counciloflorien.github.io/docs/cards/S/sacrifice-of-form.md

 > > <div class="card-shield">【 +1/+1 】</div>
 > > <div class="card-corruption">&nbsp;</div>

- - [FAQ #5 (Feb 1996) - Questions About Specific Cards](/original/rulings/faq-5/#questions-about-specific-cards)<br>**Q:** What exactly happens when I play _Sacrifice of Form_?<br>
-**A:** Remove your Wizard from play and place all of his items on the _Sacrifice of Form_ card.
+ - [FAQ #5 (Feb 1996) - Questions About Specific Cards](/original/rulings/faq-5/#questions-about-specific-cards)<br>**Q:** What exactly happens when I play _Sacrifice of Form_?<br>**A:** Remove your Wizard from play and place all of his items on the _Sacrifice of Form_ card.
 If your opponent plays the same Wizard they do not get the items on the _Sacrifice of Form_.
 Note that it is legal to sac one Wizard and then play a different one.
+ - [FAQ #7 Mar 1996) - Questions About Specific Cards](/original/rulings/faq-7/#questions-about-specific-cards)<br>**Q:** What exactly happens when I play _Sacrifice of Form_?<br>**A:** Remove your Wizard from play and place all of his items on the _Sacrifice of Form_ card.
+If your opponent plays the same Wizard they do not get the items on the _Sacrifice of Form_.
+Note that it is legal to sac one Wizard and then play a different one, but again the Wizard does not get the items
+ - [FAQ #7 Mar 1996) - Cards with Errata(/original/rulings/faq-7/#cards-with-errata)<br>_Sacrifice of Form_ (errata): Replace “-3 to any body checks…” with “+3 to any body checks…”

 ### _Middle-earth: The Wizards Unlimited_